H1manshu-Kumar/docker/README.md

-# 🚀 Docker Learning Lab 🐳
+# 🐳 Docker Learning Playground

-Welcome to my **Docker Learning Lab**!
+Welcome to my **Docker Learning Repository** — a hands-on journey exploring containerization with real-world projects.
+This repo documents my practical learning and experiments with **Docker**.
-As part of my learning journey, I am containerizing real-world applications to build strong hands‑on skills and showcase my progress.

-This repository contains step‑by‑step Dockerized projects and practical examples to help learners and demonstrate skills to learners and the DevOps community.
+Perfect for learners 👨‍💻 and a portfolio-ready showcase for world 🚀.

 ---